getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

 The SDK stores checkpoints via marker files to disk to identify if it completes SDK initialization.
 When it doesn't, the SDK disables itself.
 The SDKs should use marker files because checking the file's existence is significantly more performant than reading its contents.
 To be aware of when the SDK disables itself, we could implement this option in combination with the [Option 3:Failing SDK Endpoint](#option-3).

+The SDK should implement a retry logic to minimize the risk of wrongly disabling itself.
+When the app launched x times, the SDK retries if it can launch successfully.
+If it does, it goes back to normal.
+If it doesn't, it exponentially increases the number of app launches until it retries.

 The specification is written in the [Gherkin syntax](https://cucumber.io/docs/gherkin/reference/).
 The specification might not work for all edge cases yet, as it can be complicated to get it right.
 We'll figure out the exact details once we decide to implement it, but it should cover the main scenarios.

 ```Gherkin